 The purpose of a shot list is to help keep you focused on the things that need to be accomplished during your shoot.

 This can be as simple as creating a lookbook or mood board for your client or as complex as creating an entire workflow, including wireframes and beyond.

 You might use an app like Evernote or Trello to create your shot lists, depending on how involved they need to be.

-The shot list is a critical component to good production.
-It is a list of the shots that need to be captured during a production day.
+The shot list is a critical component to a good production.

 The breakdown of each shot should include the following: